 Characteristics Of Deep Autumn

-How to know if you are Deep Autumn?
+How to know if you are a Deep Autumn?

 How to find out if your skin type is warm or cold?

-Your true colors are warm and calm, somewhat “cozy” but if you add perfect true autumn color to your features (or at least one f them) those will definitely stand out.
+Your true colors are warm and calm, somewhat “cosy” but if you add perfect true autumn color to your features (or at least one f them), those will stand out.
 With the right palette, your features will be enhanced!